lorimv/application_tracker/README.md

 ## TODO list:
 Add parent company variable?

 Text color is applied to the box, not the row.
-So when rows are shifted down in add_application(), edge rows become the wrong color
+So when rows are shifted down in add\_application(), edge rows become the wrong color

-Clean set_follow_up(), find out if creating services or passing services as args is best practice
+Clean set\_follow\_up(), find out if creating services or passing services as args is best practice

-Properly implement global credential object to build service instead of __init__.py
+Properly implement global credential object to build service instead of \_\_init\_\_.py

 Getting dates from spreadsheets doesn't get the year.
 The spreadsheet displays month/date, but stores month/date/year when accessed in browser.
 However api seems to only have access to month/date
+**UPDATE**: the spreadsheet in browser does not store year, it just autofills current year (%Y) after month/day

 Multithread (maybe) to autoscan -m while adding a new application?
 Then alter cli flags (no flag acts like -n & -m at the same time, a flag to skip scan for follow ups, another to skip adding app)

+Sanitize inputs? will a ' or " break the program?